davidfstr/dafoster.net/_posts/2013-04-30-copyrights-and-licenses-for-software.md

 ### Copyrights are useless unless they are enforced.

-Enforcement takes the form of the copyright holder actively looking for *infringers*: other people that who are distributing or selling the software without permission.
+Enforcement takes the form of the copyright holder actively looking for *infringers*: other people who are distributing or selling the software without permission.

 For example, the MPAA may issue a DMCA takedown request to a YouTube user who has (without permission) posted an episode of a TV show that MPAA owns.
 If the user does not comply with the takedown, the MPAA may sue the user for infringement.